-Commissioner Don Garrett interviewed Maintenance Coordinator Scott Felton.
+Commissioner Don Garrett interviewed Deputy Director Lyman Meade.

-Commissioner Garrett noted that interior inspections and non-essential work orders had been suspended during the period due to the COVID-19 pandemic and will resume when determined safe.
-Emergency interior maintenance, repairs, and appliance replacements occurred as needed.
-Exterior preventive maintenance and preparation for reoccupancy were performed by staff and contractors.
-The turnaround time for one unit damaged by a kitchen fire was delayed due contractor and material availability.
+Commissioner Garrett noted that interior inspections and non-essential work orders resumed during the period.
+Interior maintenance, repairs, appliance replacements, exterior preventive maintenance, and preparation for re-occupancy were performed by staff and contractors.
+A temporary part-time Maintenance Technician was hired during the period to help with the increased workload.